We all have seen it: pictures of the most beautiful beaches in Bali, covered in tons of plastic waste, washed ashore from the Indian Ocean.

-Even dental care can be done environmental-friendly: toothbrushes made of wood and bamboo and the matching toothpaste-tabs are a great alternative to our commonly used plastic products.
+Even dental care can be done environmentally-friendly: toothbrushes made of wood and bamboo and the matching toothpaste tabs are a great alternative to our commonly used plastic products.

 A great brand to buy your plastic-free toiletries from is “Lush”.
 Their products are not only environmental-friendly but also “against animal cruelty”.

 Avoid buying separate travel-size products and stop using free toiletries in hotel rooms – they only create additional unnecessary plastic waste.

 3. Bring your own cutlery and a food container

 It may sound a bit strange but if you think about it: why not?

 Whether you order your takeaway food or try out some street food stalls, you’ll usually get plastic packaging and plastic cutlery.
 And especially take away packaging from restaurants is often made of Styrofoam – a material that’s not only harmful to the environment but also to your health.

 Just get your own little set of cutlery and a Tupperware container and make it a habit to bring it.
 Some locals may have to get used to that first but that shouldn’t bother you.